donnerhanson/compiler-construction-2021/git-best-practices.md

    - Run `git status`.
 If you see under `Untracked files` names that you don't recognize, they are likely machine generated files.
 Do not track those.
 Rather add these names to a file named `.gitignore` at the root of your repo.
   - Look at some [examples](https://github.com/github/gitignore) of `.gitignore` files.
 But I recommend not to copy one of them.
 Rather build them up incrementally using `git status` and add files you do not want to track to `.gitignore` step by step.

 - Do not create different versions of files by copying them.
 Use branches.
-For example, for Assignments 3-5:
+For example:
     - The master branch has the latest working version of your code.
     - Each team member has their own branch.
 For example, one is working on expressions and the other on statements.
 Each time one member has a new rule implemented, it is merged into the master branch.